With True Detective hitting screens once more, Jon Axworthy delves deep into the much-dramatised psychology of the police detective sponsored_longform

 Routine traffic stops often turned into high-speed police chases, with the younger, fitter Hentcy going after the target on foot, while Irwin stayed behind the wheel to keep them boxed in.
 Chases would often result in arrests, weapon recoveries and seizures of methamphetamine.

-Because partnerships are informal at Scotland Yard, it’s rare to find detectives with such a lengthy shared history in the UK, but the bond is no weaker.
+Because sponsored_longforms are informal at Scotland Yard, it’s rare to find detectives with such a lengthy shared history in the UK, but the bond is no weaker.

 “I was with Adrian when he met his, now, wife,” says Plowman, “and he influenced me to take a path into undercover work, so the impact and involvement we have had in one another’s lives still exists today.
 The year or so I spent working with him was so impactful that I spent the next 10 years or so in the police desperately searching for the same type of relationship.”